Credential On File (COF)

 What is a Credential On File (COF) transaction?

-A Credential On File (COF) transaction is a payment in which the merchant uses the cardholder’s stored card details.
-These details have been previously authorised by the cardholder so the merchant can use them for future transactions.
+A Credential On File (COF) transaction is one in which the merchant uses a customer’s previously stored payment information because the cardholder has expressly authorized its storage and use for future purchases.

-• Merchant-initiated transactions (MIT): when the merchant processes a payment based on a prior agreement with the cardholder, such as subscriptions or recurring payments.
+• MIT (Merchant Initiated Transaction): Transactions initiated by the merchant.
+The merchant processes the payment based on a prior agreement with the customer, such as subscriptions or automatic payments.

 Temas destacados